IBM-Cloud/ansible-collection-ibm/docs/ibm_is_subnet.rst

     (Required for new resource) VPC instance ID

+  ip_version (False, str, ipv4)
+    The IP version(s) to support for this subnet.

-  zone (True, str, None)
+  name (True, str, None)
-    (Required for new resource) Subnet zone info
+    (Required for new resource) Subnet name

+  public_gateway (False, str, None)
+    Public Gateway of the subnet

-  total_ipv4_address_count (False, int, None)
+  routing_table (False, str, None)
-    The total number of IPv4 addresses in this subnet.
+    routing table id that is associated with the subnet

   id (False, str, None)